VirtualFlow/VFU/README.md

 Please compile the code using the instruction provided in: [https://rdock.sourceforge.net/installation/](https://rdock.sourceforge.net/installation/).
 We installed rDock using anacond (with `conda install -c bioconda rdock`)

+### Using MM-GBSA
+Please install AmberTools: [https://ambermd.org/GetAmber.php#ambertools](https://ambermd.org/GetAmber.php#ambertools).
+We managed performed the download using conda.
+Additionally, please note: the variable `chimera_path` should be updated to location of the Chimera on your system.
+Chemera can be downloaded: [https://www.cgl.ucsf.edu/chimera/download.html](https://www.cgl.ucsf.edu/chimera/download.html).

 ## Questions, problems?
 Make a github issue 😄.
 Please be as clear and descriptive as possible.
 Please feel free to reach